 There are some restrictions on an address you can use.
 You can use a PO Box providing a physical address is provided too, although this may not look very professional for potential customers.

-4. Get a website
+4. Have a website

 5. Open a business bank account

 Your business bank accounts will hold most, if not all of the money in the business.
 You can personally transfer money to this account through the Director's Loan Account (or for Partnerships this would be the Proprietor's or Partner's Drawings Account).
-The business will have to pay this money back to the director though, which can be done instead of the director taking a wage until the loan is paid off.
-Your accountant should be able to advise on the best way to approach this for your business.
+The company will have to pay this money back to the director though, which can be done instead of the director taking a wage until the loan is paid off.
+Your accountant should be able to advise on the best way to approach this for your company.

 *The Company Wizard is not affiliated with The Prince's Trust and cannot be held responsible for the content of external pages.